Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 He checked that Tarrant understood his right to address the court.

-Tarrant nodded and added, "Yes".
+Tarrant nodded and added, "Yes."

 He confirmed he did not want any further time to discuss his position with Hall.